top of page

 During the evenings, I plunge into a darker space, co-creating my writing and artwork with the ghosts of soldiers who offer multi-sensory snippets of their experiences during war.

-Blind Love (During the Madness) is more than a creative outlet where I explore my pain, shame, and anger of my past and present lives.
-It’s a form of escape and confrontation---it's an illustrated novel designed to mimic the protagonist’s visual diary.
-There are Gothed-out, “Nazi-heartthrobs” conquering a dystopian, post-apocalyptic Earth.
+Blind Love is more than a creative outlet where I explore my pain, shame, and anger of my past and present lives.
+It’s a form of escape and confrontation.
+It's an illustrated novel designed to mimic the protagonist’s visual diary.
+There are gothed-out, “Nazi-heartthrobs” conquering a dystopian, post-apocalyptic Earth.
 Most of the time they seem preoccupied with raping and manipulating Odin’s best battalion of Valkyries.
 Blind Love is a twisted Norse mythologically-inspired tale brimmed with contradictions, hypocrisy, inter-dimensional travel, people fornicating with ghosts, robots hooking up with trees.
 Everyone is on some kind of mind-altering substance.
 Most of the characters are self-absorbed.
 Some are disenchanted to the point of complacency.
 A few are good.

 Will we ever learn?
 Or will we plunge deeper into the abyss?